New York based composer Dario Eskenazi writes music for films, TV and jazz ensembles.

 Born in Buenos Aires, Argentina, Dario received an early classical musical training

-Dario is currently Assistant Professor in the Film Scoring Department at Berklee College
+He works as Assistant Professor at the Screen Scoring Dept. at Berklee College of Music.